Cold Email for Real Estate Agents: Templates That Convert

 Why this sequence works:

-- Day 0: Creates urgency (off-market)
+- Day 0: creates urgency (off-market)

-Manual email campaigns don’t scale past 20-30 emails/week.
-Automation handles 200-500 emails/month while you focus on showings, closings, and client relationships.
+Manual email campaigns don’t scale past 20–30 emails/week.
+Automation handles 200–500 emails/month while you focus on showings, closings, and client relationships.
+Here’s the stack.

-1. Domain Warm-Up (Weeks 1-3)
+1. Domain warm-up (Weeks 1–3)

-Use WarmySender to build domain reputation:
+Use WarmySender to build domain reputation before any cold send:

 - Connect your email domain (e.g.,

-yourname@realestateco.com) - System sends 5-10 emails/day (week 1), 15-25/day (week 2), 30-40/day (week 3)
+[email protected]) - Warmup sends 5–10 emails/day (week 1), 15–25/day (week 2), 30–40/day (week 3)

-2. List Building (Ongoing)
+2. List building (ongoing)

 - FSBOs: Craigslist, Facebook Marketplace, Zillow FSBO section

-- Renters: Property management companies, apartment listing sites
+- Renters: property management companies, apartment listing sites

 - Investors: LLC property owners (public records), real estate investor associations

-3. Campaign Setup (Week 4+)
+4. Campaign setup (Week 4+)

 Campaign 1: Neighborhood Sellers